SBU-BMI/fhir/README.md

-# fihr
+# Playing with <a href="http://www.hl7.org/implement/standards/fhir/" target=_blank>FHIR</a>
-Playing with <a href="http://www.hl7.org/implement/standards/fhir/" target=_blank>FHIR</a>, HL7 new standard for HTTP-REST data services
+HL7 new standard for HTTP-REST data services

 ### Live version